jayllo-c/tp/docs/DeveloperGuide.md

 1. Deleting an Exam

     * **Prerequisites:**
-        * Exactly one exam in the address book.
+        * Exactly one exam in the exams list.
 Hence, exam has an index of 1.
           <br><br>
     * **Test case:** `deleteExam 1`<br>
-      **Expected:** First exam is deleted from the address book.
+      **Expected:** First exam is deleted from the exams list.
 Status message shows the exam deleted.
       <br><br>
     * **Test case:** `deleteExam 0`<br>
       **Expected:** No exam is deleted.
 Error message shown.
-No change in the address book.
+No change in the exams list.
       <br><br>
     * **Test case (index out of bounds):** `deleteExam 2`<br>
       **Expected:** No exam is deleted.
 Error message shown.
-No change in the address book.
+No change in the exams list.
       <br><br>
     * **Test case (no index):** `deleteExam`<br>
       **Expected:** No exam is deleted.
 Error message shown.
-No change in the address book.
+No change in the exams list.

 <br>